Pediatric PT Residency

 Program Mission

 The mission of the Virginia Commonwealth University Pediatric Physical Therapy Residency is to provide licensed physical therapists a pathway to achieve pediatric specialization.
-Program graduates will be professional leaders contributing to society by providing culturally-sensitive, family-centered care; facilitating high value health related outcomes; and actively participating in evidence based practice, community engagement, teaching, and research.
+Program graduates will be professional leaders contributing to society by providing culturally-sensitive, family-centered care; facilitating high value health related outcomes; and actively participating in evidence based practice, social engagement, teaching, and research.
+Program goals and outcomes are assessed annually as part of a continuous improvement plan and strategic initiatives are updated as needed to maintain and/or exceed current ABPTRFE standards.

 Program Description